akiyks/linux/Documentation/core-api/wrappers/memory-barriers-pretty.rst

 in that order, but, without intervention, the sequence may have almost any combination of elements combined or discarded, provided the program's view of the world remains consistent.
-Note that READ_ONCE() and WRITE_ONCE() are -not- optional in the above example, as there are architectures where a given CPU might reorder successive loads to the same location.
+Note that READ_ONCE() and WRITE_ONCE() are *not* optional in the above example, as there are architectures where a given CPU might reorder successive loads to the same location.
 On such architectures, READ_ONCE() and WRITE_ONCE() do whatever is necessary to prevent this, for example, on Itanium the volatile casts